CleanSpark Inc. [CLSK] stock Initiated by Cantor Fitzgerald analyst, price target now $5

 Company mines 576 bitcoin in the year’s shortest month; hits new efficiency milestone of 30.6 watts per terahash.

-Over the last 12 months, CLSK stock dropped by -78.86%.
-The one-year CleanSpark Inc. stock forecast points to a potential upside of 71.6.
-The average equity rating for CLSK stock is currently 1.70, trading closer to a bullish pattern in the stock market.
+The results of the trading session contributed to over 6841300 shares changing hands.
+Over the past one week, the price volatility of CleanSpark Inc. stands at 10.62% while the volatility over the past one month is 8.45%.

-The market cap for the stock reached $165.87 million, with 66.39 million shares outstanding and 40.97 million shares in the current float.
-Compared to the average trading volume of 3.79M shares, CLSK stock reached a trading volume of 2812648 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for CLSK stock reached $194.52 million, with 66.39 million shares outstanding and 40.97 million shares in the current float.
+Compared to the average trading volume of 3.86M shares, CLSK reached a trading volume of 6841300 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for CLSK shares is $7.50 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on CLSK stock is a recommendation set at 1.70.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.